2020 Event Overview

 MAKE YOUR HOTEL RESERVATION (EARLY)

 Wrightsville Beach is a beautiful spot and that means it can be very busy during the summer months.
 All contestants should book their hotel rooms early.
-We’re creating a list of recommended spots for our website, but it’s still under construction.
-In the meantime, please check out sites like Trip Advisor for recommendations on hotels.
+To see our hotel and other-places-to-stay page, click here.

 READ THE SHOW SCHEDULE

-Our event begins on Friday, August 10 with a cookout and packet pick-up.
-Our competition begins on Saturday, August 11 and ends with our award ceremony on Sunday, August 12.
+Our event begins on Friday, August 14 with packet pick-up.
+We’ll have hot dogs and refreshments available for pick up as well.
+Due to our Phase II protocol from the state of North Carolina, we are not going to have our regular Friday gathering.
+Our competition begins on Saturday, August 15 and ends with our award ceremony on Sunday, August 16.
 Please see our “Schedule of Events” page for a full listing of the events.

 READ THE EVENT RULES